itznish/Stock-Analysis-NSE-Using-Python/README.md

-# Stock-Analysis-NSE-Using-Python
+# Stock Analysis With Python
-Stock analysis using python code
+Stock analysis App using python code

 Following items can be analyzed by the code:
 * Calculating Daily returns of stocks